Airlines avoid Middle Eastern airspace, Lufthansa cancel flights | DW | 08.01.2020

 European airlines react

-Given the uncertainty, German airline Lufthansa and two of its subsidiaries canceled flights to Iraq while Air France and Dutch carrier KLM both said that they had suspended all flights over Iranian and Iraqi airspace until further notice.
+Given the uncertainty, German airline Lufthansa and two of its subsidiaries canceled flights to Iraq, while Air France and Dutch carrier KLM both said they had suspended all flights over Iranian and Iraqi airspace until further notice.

 As many as 15,000 passengers a day could be affected as a number of flight journeys will be lengthened by up to 90 minutes.

-Industry experts also believe that the finances of flight companies will be severely affected by the ongoing conflict.
+Industry experts also believe that airlines' finances will be severely affected by the ongoing conflict and tension in the region.

 Read more: Why the US and Iran are not at war